zowe/docs-site/docs/extend/install-configure-zos-extensions.md

 _Note: This feature is added with Zowe v1.22.0 release._

 From Zowe v1.22.0, Zowe ships a `bin/zowe-verify-component.sh` tool to help you verify an installed Zowe server component (extension) for a Zowe instance.
-In order to be compatible with the tool, we recommend components follow [Zowe server component package format standard](packaging-zos-extensions.md#zowe-server-component-package-format) and define [Zowe component manifest](packaging-zos-extensions.md#zowe-component-manifest).
+In order to be compatible with the tool, we recommend components follow [Zowe server component package format standard](packaging-zos-extensions.md#zowe-server-component-package-format) and define [Server Component Manifest File Reference](../appendix/server-component-manifest.md).

 The `zowe-verify-component.sh` script checks and verifies whether a specified component is up and running.
 You can use it to verify both core and external Zowe components.